burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Also, `sizeof` of structures in C and in C++ is equal to the amount of memory to store all components, space for padding between components, and space for padding after structures.

-5. The `sizeof` operator applied for an array of structures and to other types, the following rule must be fulfilled: *The size of an array of N elements in bytes is equal to N times the size of the array element.*
+5. The `sizeof` operator is applied for an array of structures and to other types.
+The following rule must be fulfilled: *The size of an array of N elements in bytes is equal to N times the size of the array element.*

 6. In C and in C++, a function pointer expression can be used to call a function without explicitly dereferencing the pointer, i.e., you can call the function by using the function pointer `f` via `(*f)()` or via `f()`.

 ## Used Memory for Types and Their Layout

 1. The representation of an object in memory is a sequence of bits.
-The representation does not have to include all the *bits*, but the size of an object is the number of *memory units* of memory it occupies.
+The representation does not have to use all the *bits*, but the size of an object is the number of *memory units* of memory it occupies.

 2. The amount occupied by one `char` character is taken as a memory unit.
 The number of bits in a character is specified in the `CHAR_BIT` macro in the C Language.
 All objects of the same type by C and C++ rules occupy the same amount of memory.
 In practice, however, one char is "always" one byte, i.e., the *8-bit* number.